 The Tsaravets Fortress is open daily from 8:00 AM to 7:00 PM between April and October, and from 9:00 AM to 5:00 PM from November to March.
 Tickets are priced at 6 leva for adults and 2 leva for students.
 Additionally, the scenic elevator ride is available for a fee of 2 leva.
 The fortress is located at Tsar Asen Square, Veliko Tarnovo.

 This monument is dedicated to four kings from the Assen Dynasty (Assen, Peter, Kaloyan, and Ivan Assen II).
 You can see their representation around the large sword in the image below.
 This sword represents the power and the rise of Bulgaria in medieval times.

 The Assen Dynasty Monument was built in 1985 when Bulgaria was celebrating 800 years since the rebellion of brothers Assen and Peter.

 The Assen Dynasty Monument is located at Sveta Gora, Veliko Tarnovo.

 In the evening, while we were walking through Marno Pole Park, we saw two guys heading to a stage.
 I followed them and asked if they knew what was happening there.

 So we stayed a bit and we added to our beautiful collection of Veliko Tarnovo photos.
-Their band opened and they were followed by numbers from Mexico, Taiwan, Argentina, then it was their turn again… And soon after that, we left, but we really enjoyed it!
+Their band opened and they were followed by numbers from Mexico, Taiwan, and Argentina.
+Then it was their turn again… And soon after that, we left, but we really enjoyed it!
 It wasn’t really Veliko Tarnovo street art, but it was outdoors, it was artistic, and in Veliko Tarnovo!